-- 1-3.B.1.h. does not apply to multi-layer masks with a phase shift layer designed for the fabrication of memory devices not specified by 1-3.A.1. - i.
-Imprint lithography templates designed for integrated circuits specified by 1-3.A.1. - 1-3.B.2.
+- 1-3.B.2.
 Test equipment specially designed for testing finished or unfinished semiconductor devices as follows and specially designed components and accessories therefor: - a.
-For testing S-parameters of transistor devices at frequencies exceeding 31.8 GHz; - b.
-Not used since 2004 - c.
-For testing microwave integrated circuits specified by 1-3.A.1.b.2.
+For testing S-parameters of items specified by 1-3.A.1.b.3.; - b.
+Not used since 2004 c.
+For testing items specified by 1-3.A.1.b.2.